SecretFoundation/docs/development/secret-cli/ledger.md

 ![Account Coordination](https://raw.githubusercontent.com/SecretSaturn/docs/Old\_main\_backup/docs/guides/PingPubWalletImport3.png)

-**4.** Lastly, check the displayed address in Ping.pub against the one displayed on your Ledger, before confirming it on your Ledger.
+**4.** Lastly, check the displayed address in Ping.pub against the one displayed on your Ledger device, before confirming it on your Ledger device.
 Only then confirm with "Save" on the website.

 ![Save Account](https://raw.githubusercontent.com/SecretSaturn/docs/Old\_main\_backup/docs/guides/PingPubWalletImport4.png)